manuelbieh/react-book/advanced-concepts/render-props-and-functions-as-a-child.md

 `props.children` can be used to access _I am a child element_ in `MyComponent`.

 We can use this principle and also pass functions which are invoked during `render()` within a component.
 This way, data can be passed from one component into the next.
-The principle is similar to that in **Higher Order Components**, but offers a little more flexibility.
+The principle is similar to that of **Higher Order Components**, but offers a little more flexibility.
 We do not need to connect our component with a Higher Order Component but can simply be included within JSX in our current component.
 Thinking back to our `withFormatting` HOC from the previous chapter, a similar approach could look like the following using **Function as a Child \(FaaC\)**:

 ```jsx
 const bold = (string) => {